RiddleHe/llm-interp/readme.md

 # LLM Brain Surgeon

-A collection of lightweight, standalone scripts to visualize the reasoning traces of LLMs.
-(Help me pick a better repo name!)
+A collection of lightweight, standalone scripts to perform mechanistic interpretability observations on chosen LLMs.
+Topics include the geometric mechanism of attention sinks, the isolated simulations of non-deterministic attention outputs, etc.

-To run any single one, just call `python <script_name>.py` in the subdir.
+In each subdir, which is headed by a research topic, a `readme.md` is (or will be) available for instructions on how to run the single python script.

 ## Research topics